-2nd Nevada investigator wins gender discrimination lawsuit
+2nd Nevada investigator reaches gender discrimination deal

 A federal judge dismissed the lawsuit last week after Toni Leal-Olsen and Washoe County reached the settlement.

-The county agreed to pay her more than $102,000 in back pay and pension credit, as well as nearly $22,000 in attorney fees and costs.
+The county agreed to pay her more than $102,000 in back pay and pension credit, plus well nearly $22,000 in attorney fees and costs.
 Both said the “compromise settlement … shall not be an admission of any liability or obligation.”

 The county agreed last year to pay $62,000 to Leal-Olsen’s co-plaintiff, Marci Margritier.
 The county board of commissioners approved Leal Olsen’s settlement in February.